top of page

 If you’ve ever seen a cougar, count yourself lucky.
 For most of us, it will never happen.

-But a 30-second, trail-camera video this week of a cougar hunting black-tailed deer in the mountains near Maple Bay is the next best thing.
+But a 30-second, trail-camera video this week of a cougar hunting black-tailed deer in the forests of the Cowichan Valley is the next best thing.

 I placed the trail cam (with infrared and sound capability) in a patch of forest frequented by deer, but seldom visited by people.